feesm/9-axis-IMU/README.md

 # 9-axis-IMU
 This repository is an implementation of an inertial measurement unit created for private purposes.
+I did this to learn about microcontrollers and sensors.
+I wrote this code before I went to university.
+Looking back, this code looks like a mess and I would do many things differently.

+>[!WARNING]
+>The extended Kalman filter contains several errors in the prediction step and does **not** predict the correct state of the Euler angles.
+>Due to the update step, the Euler angles will still be close to the actual Euler angles, but worse than the accelerometer data.
+>
+>If you are looking for an implementation of an extended Kalman filter for these sensors, you can get my functioning template class from [this](https://github.com/feesm/SEFL) repository.

 ## Overview
  1. Hardware